piyush-panpaliya/sysAdmin2023/challenges/chal3/README.md

 since the repo was old like 9 years old I thought why not time travel to see what could be done, yeah am not kidding all thanks to git `https://github.com/rails/execjs/tree/9e7abd095e2c0d3cd4f497384c9adf9d84f69ac3?tab=readme-ov-file` is where I landed, a 9 year old commit and now I found `therubyracer` a runtime which is now deprecated but not for my repo.

-just added `therubyracer` to my gemfile and BOOM everything now works and I had my website up and running but now it required postgres server running which I ignored since that wasnt necesaary for the challenge
+just added `therubyracer` to my gemfile and BOOM everything now works and I had my website up and running but now it required postgres server running which I ignored since that wasnt necessary for the challenge

 ### Network type

-I am using bridge network since I want to keep my containers isloadted from other containers and only exposed to host via the the ports required by the app
+I am using bridge network since I want to keep my containers isoladted from other containers and only exposed to host via the the ports required by the app.